js2264/tinyMapper/README.md

 - Extract some *very* succint stats on mapping results
 - Keep everything tidy, organized, documented and reproducible.

+**DISCLAIMER:**

-**DISCLAIMER:** This is by **no means** the "best" or "only" way to process sequencing data.
+- This is by **no means** the "best" or "only" way to process sequencing data.
 Do not hesitate to give suggestions / feedbacks!
+- This workflow does **NOT** include any proper QC / validation of the data.
+At the very least, do run `fastqc` on the sequencing data.
+Further QC checks are highly recommended, and will vary depending on which assay is performed.

 ### Usage